jbarratt/serialized-hugo/content/post/feed_finding_three_ways.md

 I did run into an [ugly bug in aiohttp](https://github.com/aio-libs/aiohttp/issues/1116) which meant a lot of the pages barfed what seem to be untrappable errors to STDERR, so this edition of the program saves the results to a file on disk instead to help reading between the lines.

+Since some github-hosted pages generate this error, at this point I started filtering out pages on github.com (which I know won't have feeds I want anyway) and youtube.com while I was at it.

 ```python
 #!/usr/bin/env python3